BEST USE: Ultralight Backpacking

 Suitable for cooler temperatures?

 Yes.
-The -15°C or possibly the -8°C will work in late Autumn.
-The Spark -15°C will take you down to winter temperatures when paired with a greater than 3.5 R-Value sleeping mat like the Comfort Light Insulated.
+Choose the Flame -10°C or -4°C for use up until the late autumn.
+The -10°C will take you down to early winter temperatures when paired with a greater than 3.5 R-Value insulated sleeping mat.

 Really suitable as a sleeping bag liner?

 Yes.
-You could use the Spark 10°C, or even the Spark 5°C to boost the performance of a bag for cold-weather use.
-Adding one of these to a -6°C bag might make more sense than buying a -17°C bag for occasional winter use.
+You could use the Flame 13°C, or even the Flame 9°C to boost the performance of a bag for cold-weather use.
+Tip: add one of these to a -6°C sleeping bag instead of buying a -17°C sleeping bag for occasional winter use.

 Able to be zipped to another sleeping bag?

-No. Even though the -8°C or -15°C have full-length side zippers, they are not designed to be coupled to a sleeping bag with a right zipper (for instance the Flame)
+No. Even though the -4°C and -10°C have full-length side zippers, they are not designed to be coupled to a sleeping bag with a left zipper.